dannsam/xenko-docs/manual/graphics/lights-and-shadows/directional-lights.md

 | Property     | Description                                                                                                         |
 | ------------ | ------------------------------------------------------------------------------------------------------------------- |
 | Color        | The color of the directional light.
-Note that currently, the light supports an RGB color.
+Currently the light supports an RGB color.
 Future versions of Xenko will also support temperature colors.
 | Shadow      | See **Shadow properties** below
 |Intensity| The intensity of the light.
 The color is multiplied by this value before being sent to the shader.
 Note that currently this value has no units.
 This will change in future versions                                      |
 | Culling Mask | Defines which entity groups are affected by this light.
 By default, all groups are affected                        |